nrc-cnrc/gramble/docs/docs/reference/headerOps/contains.md

 ## Description

-The `contains` operator lets you filter a grammar so that only forms where the field contains a particular string/regex are generated.
+The `contains` operator (used with a given field name) lets you filter a grammar so that an entry can only be generated if the form in the given field contains a particular string or regex.

 Like `equals`/`starts`/`ends`, `rename` and `hide`, `contains` applies to the content immediately to its left, but can be chained.